UK – Compliance Archaeology & Environmental Impact Assessments

 Team Lead

 Dr. Judith Bill joined Chronicle Heritage in 2025.
-She previously spent five years at a think tank in Riyadh, where she was first an editor and later Director of Publishing, managing the English and Arabic editorial functions, translation, and desktop publishing.
-As a specialist academic and research editor, Judith has more than a decade of experience in working with authors writing in English as an additional language.
+She previously spent five years at a think tank in Saudi Arabia, where she was first an editor and later Director of Publishing, managing the English and Arabic editorial, translation, and desktop publishing functions.
+As a specialist academic and research editor, Judith has more than a decade of experience supporting authors writing in English as an additional language, working with U.K. higher education institutions and agencies as well as clients in education and publishing.
 She holds a Ph.D. in English Literature, with expertise in early nineteenth-century English prose, from Nottingham Trent University, along with an M.A. in English Literary Research and a B.A. in English from the University of Leicester.
-Following successful completion of her doctorate, she taught on undergraduate courses at NTU for six years.

 Judith Bill, Ph.D.